FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-set-setq.md

 ```

 {: .note}
-View deletion may take longer than expected because the database timestamp is governed by the vendor region.
+View deletion may take longer than expected because:
+* the database timestamp is governed by the vendor region
+* views may contain large quantities of data

 ### GROUP BY issues on SET and SETQ data types